Alvar Cycle Tour Adventure

 Day 1, 68 km: Welcome and start of your cycle vacation riding along the safe cycle infrastructure of paved shoulders to lunch on the lake in Manitowaning besides the old ferry and Mill.
 Visiting High Falls and Ten Mile Point’s spectacular view of Georgian Bay, the views visible all the way into the North Channel and the La Cloche mountains.
 Next stop is Sheguaidah’s old town site and fish ladders, then onto Little Current, the only Island town with land access over the century old swing bridge.

-Day 2, 67 km: After a tour of Little Current, we ride along the paved shoulders of Hwy 540 overlooking the vast expanse of the North Channel, followed by a power break at a innovatively built greenhouse.
-A spectacular view into the famous Cup and Saucer is followed by a lunch on the shores of Lake Manitou.
-Meander along Lake Manitou to Big Lake and into Mindemoya, your town of rest.
+Day 2, 57 km: After a tour of Little Current, we ride along the paved shoulders of Hwy 540 overlooking the vast expanse of the North Channel, followed by a power break at a innovatively built greenhouse.
+A spectacular view into the famous Cup and Saucer (week June 13-17 incudes a hike up the Cup and Saucer), Manitoulins highest elevation).
+In M'Chigeeng you will see a small indigenous museum and soon arrive in Mindemoya, your town of rest.

-Day 3, 73 km: We will visit a Pow-Wow ground and the Ojibwe Cultural Foundation, experience an Alpaca farm-tour, see famous Bridal Veil Falls with the sculptures found in town and the splendid view of the North Channel.
+Day 3, 73 km: A visit to the Ojibwe Cultural Foundation, experience an Alpaca farm-tour, see famous Bridal Veil Falls with the sculptures found in town and the splendid view of the North Channel.
 Rolling along will bring you back to your accommodation near Mindemoya.

 Day 4, 60 km: After a stop at the impressive war memorials, we will hear details about Manitoulin's Alvar formations, visit both the Perivale and Mutchmor Gallery, and overlook the largest sand beach and boardwalk in Providence Bay, Returning back to you accommodation.